 Our mission is to honor God by helping as many people as possible become fully devoted followers of Jesus Christ.

-We believe the gospel (or good news) of Jesus Christ is central to everything that we are about.
+At Hope Community Church, we believe the gospel (or good news) of Jesus Christ is central to everything that we are about.
 The gospel is the glorious message of God’s creation of the world, humanity’s rebellion against Him, the redemptive work of Jesus Christ in restoring that relationship, and the hopeful expectation of the restoration of all creation.
 The gospel brings life transformation, and affects every area of life.
 We have little to offer anyone except the gospel.

 Statement of Faith